James-D-Wood/James-D-Wood.github.io/docs/career/organization/strategic-notebook.md

         └── monitoring/
 ```

-## Using a Phased Approach on a New Project or Product
+## How to Implement this Notebook with a New Project or Product

-Phase 1: Project Inception
+### Phase 1: Requirements Gathering and Discovery

 Start with Planning: